mahmoudchaer/DeepMed/docker_for_images/data_augmentation/README_augmentation.md

 ## Features

-- Multiple augmentation levels (1-5) with increasing transformation intensity
-- Customizable number of augmentations per image
+- Multiple augmentation levels (1-5) controlling both transformation intensity and number of augmentations
 - Parallel processing for faster execution
 - Support for classification datasets organized in class folders
 - Interactive web interface with preview and progress tracking